Football clubs

 c1900 - 1902 / 1908 - 1909

 The team initially spent two seasons playing friendlies before disbanding.
-The side was reformed and won the 1908-09 Old Boys Cup, playing their home games at Ore Valley.
+They later reformed and achieved success by winning the 1908–09 Old Boys Cup, with home games played at Ore Valley.

 Boys Own Society (BOS)